nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <!-- * Table of Contents to be removed after PDF conversion -->
 # Table of Contents

+Refer to the sidebar if you are on the website.

 <page-nav-print />

 <div style="page-break-after: always;"></div>